Collect Customer Feedback on Your Website With These 7 Tips

 And by embedding your survey in a popup, you can grab the attention of your website visitors.

-Using OptinMonster, you can specifically target your survey so that you get as many quality responses as possible.
+OptinMonster also lets you precisely choose who will see your pop and when.
+You can specifically target your survey so that you get as many quality responses as possible.

-We recommend displaying it to returning visitors and triggering your campaign to display after they view two or more pages.
+We recommend displaying it to returning visitors and triggering your campaign to display after users view two or more pages.

 This ensures that your survey popup only displays to interested visitors who are already engaged with your content and will have an opinion about it to share.